assembler-institute/programming-fundamentals-values-types-operators-pill/README.md

 # Assembler School: Programming Fundamentals - Values, Types and Operators Exercises <!-- omit in toc -->

-With these exercises pill you'll learn how programms are structured.
+With these exercises pill you'll learn how to use values types and operators.

 ## Table of Contents <!-- omit in toc -->